OpenRefine/OpenRefine/docs/docs/manual/installing.md

 *   more than **one million** rows
 *   more than **one million **total cells
-*   an input file size of more than 50 megabytes
+*   an input file size of more than 50 megabytes (MB)
 *   more than **50** [rows per record in records mode](**running.md#records-mode**)

 By default OpenRefine is set to operate with 1 gigabyte (GB) of memory (1024MB).
 If OpenRefine is running slowly, or you are getting "out of memory" errors (for example, `java.lang.OutOfMemoryError`), or generally feel that OpenRefine is slow, you can try allocating more memory.

 A good practice is to start with no more than 50% of whatever memory is left over after the estimated usage of your operating system, to leave memory for your browser to run.

-If you wish to set OpenRefine to use more than **2**GB of memory, you will need to use the 64-bit version of Java JDK.
-If you upgrade Java JDK, remember to set the `JAVA_HOME` variable to the updated location.

-All of the settings below use a four-digit number to specify the MB used. the default being 1024, but the new value doesn't need to be a multiple of 1024.
+All of the settings below use a four-digit number to specify the megabytes (MB) used.
+The default is usually 1024MB, but the new value doesn't need to be a multiple of 1024.

 :::info Dealing with large datasets

 If your project is big enough to need more than the default amount of memory, consider turning off "Parse cell text into numbers, dates, ..." on import.
 It's convenient, but less efficient than explicitly converting any columns that you need as a data type other than the default "string" type.

 :::